eyebrow/CLove/README.md

 - Make a new directory called build inside CLove and call: cmake ../ -DCMAKE_C_COMPILER:PATH=C:/MinGW/bin/gcc.exe -DCMAKE_CXX_COMPILER:PATH=C:/MinGW/bin/g++.exe .
 If this command does not work then go in C:\Program Files\CMake\bin and open up cmake-gui.exe.
 Tell it where is Clove and where you want to build the   project.
 Also do not forget to use custom compiler that is set to GCC as C compiler and G++ as the C++ compiler.
- After that use the make command and that's it( if you get errors that make does not exist then paste this into CMD terminal copy c:\MinGW\bin\mingw32-make.exe c:\MinGW\bin\make.exe)
+ After that use the make command and that's it( if you get errors that make does not exist then paste this into CMD terminal: copy c:\MinGW\bin\mingw32-make.exe c:\MinGW\bin\make.exe )
 - Download DX SDK 2010 only if you get errors from SDL when building: http://www.microsoft.com/en-us/download/details.aspx?id=6812
+- After you have succesfuly build CLove go into src/3rdparty directory and copy: SDL2, openal and physfs .dll in the same directory where clove.exe is.
 - Restart the PC if needed

 On Linux & OS X: